 Global attention increasingly turns toward the impact of technology on the environment.
 Datacenter providers are trying to find new ways to cut costs and lessen their carbon footprint.
 In 2013 data centers consumed a huge 91 billion kilowatt-hours of energy.

 A large IT service company in India had issues with their server rooms overheating.
 They had state-of-the-art HVAC systems, heat exhausts, and central cooling elements.
 Despite this expense, there were critical issues that were causing servers to overheat.
 The result was servers shutting down automatically.
 Downtime in a data center means lost revenue.

 An audit of the facilities showed the servers in the corners, nearby the AC vents were operating with excellent efficiency.
 As the servers got further away from the cooling vents they were more prone to overheating.
 The problem became more obvious during the summer season

-AKCP, supplies server room temperature monitoring solution.
+AKCP, supplies server room temperature monitoring solutions.
 These can prevent disaster before it happens.
-You have an overview of your data centers environmental condition.
+You have an overview of your data center’s environmental condition.
 The monitoring system highlights problematic areas.
-This saves you time and money In catastrophic events.
-Avoid downtime and increasing server life.
+This saves you time and money in catastrophic events.
+Avoid downtime and increase server life.
 Temperature sensors at strategic locations in the data center give IT staff real-time monitoring.

 Use this data to automatically control cooling systems and CRAC.
 Ensure you are always running as close as you can to the ASHRAE recommended standards.
 AKCP has thermal map sensors that are ideal for placing at the air inlet of a computer cabinet.
 It monitors the temperature at the top, middle, and bottom, as well as the humidity of the air coming into your cabinet.
 Installed at the rear they monitor the exhaust air temperature as well.